History of Rooflighting

 architecture, freed of the concerns of defence or specific economy, can start to explore extended possibilities - here lighting from above in addition to its structural callisthenics.

 In Britain and throughout most of Europe rooflighting did not appear until developments in the process of glass manufacture made larger and relatively cheap glass sheets available.
-It is easy to see that in our climate a roof opening such as that of the Pantheon would merely let in rain - so larger overhead openings into buildings, (apart from those in domestic property necessary to allow the smoke of a fire to escape) are not really found until a reliable and inexpensive means of glazing them was possible.
+It is easy to see that in our climate a roof opening such as that of the Pantheon would merely let in rain - so larger overhead openings into buildings, are not really found until a reliable and inexpensive means of glazing them was possible.
 In an example of how architectural development mirrors society's capabilities and aspirations, the ‘advent' of rooflighting did not occur until both the technology and the

 ‘use' for natural toplighting combined to generate first limited use of, and thereafter widespread use of rooflighting.
 The development of glass manufacture - the most essential part of any rooflight - is a case in point.